 Notorious eviction attorney Dennis Block boasts to have “evicted more than tenants than any other human being on the planet Earth.”
 He describes rent control as a “cancer,” and cheers on rising rents on Twitter.
 Like many of the landlords he represents, he’s made a fortune by putting profits over people.
-Unsurprisingly, he’s one of the most vocal opponents of Prop 10.
+Unsurprisingly, he’s one of the most vocal opponents of rent control.

 Based in Los Angeles, Block proudly claims that he’s evicted than 200,000 tenants since 1976 — a staggering number that’s larger than the population of Pasadena.
 His speciality?
 Kicking people out of rent-stabilized apartments so landlords can significantly raise rents with new tenants.

 In 2007, the Los Angeles Times reported that Block attempted to evict a disabled woman from her rent-stabilized apartment in Hollywood because she was a few days late with her rent.
 Her lawyers said Block and the landlord’s true motivation was to remove her so they could bring in a new tenant and dramatically raise the rent.
 A judge stopped the shady tactic, and the woman was allowed to stay.

 A shameless self-promoter, Block regularly holds seminars, tapes podcasts, and posts on Twitter and Facebook, offering up eviction strategies.
 At one conference, according to a leading anti-eviction attorney, Block half-jokingly suggested that a surefire way to get rid of pesky tenants is to “shoot them.”

 In 2018, Block urged landlords to jack up rents before the passage of Proposition 10, a statewide ballot measure that sought to expand rent control.
 Profits always come first for Block and his ilk, even if that means forcing families and seniors into homelessness.